dmstern/npmfrog/README.md

 npm run dev
 ```

-With local environment (no internet connection needed):
+With a local environment (no internet connection needed):

 ```bash
 npm start